 In my linguistic research I try to uncover regularities in grammar and contributing to answering some of the big questions about the nature of language: Which meanings are often expressed together or by the same word in the languages of the world?
 Why are they expressed in that way?
 How do linguistic structure, cognition and environment influence the development of the language?

-Under “News, comics, research” on this website you will also find lego comics that I started to publish recently.
+Under “News, comics, research” on this website you will also find lego comics that I started publishing recently.
 These are short comic strips inspired by my fieldwork, linguistics, and living in different countries.
 You can see an example of such a comic below.
+You can also find all the posts organized by topic under “Navigate”.
+If you want to repost a comic, please provide a link to the original on my website.